 GPYFS Counseling Staff maintains the highest level of professionalism when providing services and maintains a client-centered focus.
 The duration of services depends on the level of need and the progress of the client

 The Positive Lifestyles program is designed to improve the relationship between parents and youth ages 11 to 18 by providing a positive interaction.

 The program teaches basic life and social skills such as communication, problem solving, anger management, emotional regulations, making smart choices, cultural awareness, and family values.

-To enroll your child into the program, please call our counseling department at (580)726-3383 to schedule an intake appointment.
+To enroll your child into the program, please call Meagan Harris at (580)726-3383 to submit a referral and schedule an intake appointment.

 Community At-Risk Services (CARS) is a program that provides services to at-risk youth who have entered into the juvenile system through a contract with the Office of Juvenile Affairs.
 In-office counseling and social services, family counseling, individual counseling, tutoring, and mentoring are all components of this program.

 Referrals for the program are obtained through the Office of Juvenile Affairs.

 Schools are the primary site in this program.
 Outreach counselors move from school to school reaching children and adolescents in seven counties with crisis intervention, individual counseling, group counseling, and educational programs.
 Behavior management consultation is also made available to school personnel.
 School systems served by outreach counselors are located in Kiowa, Greer, Harmon, Jackson, Tillman, and Beckham Counties.

 To receive more information about the program and to see if your child's school is one of our approved sites, please call our counseling department at (580)726-3383.

 Case Management is a collaborative process of assessment, planning, facilitation, care coordination, evaluation, and advocacy for options and services to meet an individual’s and family’s comprehensive health needs through communication and available resources to promote quality, cost-effective outcomes.